 Now in the right panel, double click on Audit: Force audit policy subcategory settings (Windows Vista or later) to override audit policy category settings.
 Select Enabled > Apply/OK.

-AuditPol has several switches that allows you to display, set, clear, backup and restore settings.
+AuditPol has several switches that allow you to display, set, clear, backup, and restore settings.

 - Set and query a system audit policy.

 - Set and query a per-user audit policy.

 - Set and query the security descriptor used to delegate access to an audit policy.

 - Report or back up an audit policy to a comma-separated value (CSV) text file.

 - Load an audit policy from a CSV text file.

 If you open a command prompt as an administrator, you can use AuditPol to view the defined auditing settings by running: